 Additionally, Mr. Martinez knows full well that drug charges are often associated with other types of criminal activity, and it is quite common for someone to face multiple related charges.
 Some of the offenses most commonly charged in conjunction with drug crimes include:

-Last but not least, juveniles can also face drug charges, and the law works quite a bit differently for minors.
-If your child has been accused of possession or another drug crime in our state, talk to Jacob Martinez as soon as possible to learn what options are available to ensure their rights and future are protected.
+Last but not least, juveniles can also face drug charges, and the law works quite differently for minors.
+If your child has been accused of possession or another drug crime in our state, talk to Jacob Martinez as soon as possible to learn what options are available to protect their rights and future.

 Reach Out Today to Start Crafting the Strongest Possible Defense Against Your Colorado Drug Charges